Detection and Identification of Sensor Attacks Using Partially Attack-Free Data: Data-Driven Attack Detection with Partially Attack-Free Data

+This proposition states that the rank of $ Z^{(q,T)}_{(k)} $ cannot be kept constant through all intervals {almost surely} under the conditions of Proposition~\ref{proposition:detection_attack}. {Specifically, under these conditions, the rank of $ Z^{(q,T)}_{(k)} $ inevitably deviates during the transition interval.
+Note that the conditions of Proposition~\ref{proposition:detection_attack} are sufficient for Proposition~\ref{proposition:detection_attack-free}, i.e., if $ T \geq mq+pq $ and $ q \geq n+1 $, then $ T \geq mq + n+1 $.}

-One can observe from this theorem that, if the input is persistently exciting of order $ q \geq n+1 $, the length of the attack-free interval $ \tau $ is larger than $ T^* + q- 2 $, and there exists an attack against some output, the rank of $ \tilde Z^{(q,T^*)}_{(k)} $ is not maintained as $ \rank Z^{(q,T^*)}_{(k)} = mq + n $ through all intervals.
-This implies that one can detect the attack from the compromised data by checking the rank of $ \tilde Z^{(q,T^*)}_{(k)} $ for all $ k $.
-The data-driven detection scheme with partially clean output data is formulated as Algorithm~\ref{algorithm:detection_clean}, which returns the correct solution only for the case of $ \tau \geq T^* + q- 2 $.
-If $ \tau $ is smaller than $ T^* $ (i.e., the clean interval is short enough), the attack cannot be detected.
-Hence, as mentioned in Remark~\ref{remark:clean_data}, it is recommended to use a large amount of data to enhance the likelihood of a long-term clean interval existing.
+{Combining the results of Propositions 1 and 2, under the conditions of Proposition~\ref{proposition:detection_attack}, we can detect malicious sensor attacks in the data by checking the rank of $ Z_{(k)}^{(q, T)} $ for all $k$ and observing the rank variations: if the rank is constant through all intervals, we conclude that there is no attack in the data; otherwise, some data are compromised.} Note that this detection scheme does not restrict the number of sensor attacks $ \ell $.
+Thus, even if $ \ell = p $, i.e., all sensor outputs are compromised except for the attack-free interval, the attack can be detected as long as the conditions of Proposition~\ref{proposition:detection_attack} hold.
+Focusing on the length of the partially attack-free interval $ \tau $, if $ \tau $ is smaller than $ T+q-1 $ (i.e., the attack-free interval is too short), one may not observe the rank variations and detect the attacks.
+Hence, as mentioned in Remark~\ref{remark:clean_data}, it is recommended to use a large amount of data to enhance the likelihood of a long-term attack-free interval existing.

-\begin{remark} It is important to note that, since sparse observability is not assumed, there is no restriction on the number of sensor attacks $l$.
-Thus, even if $l = p$, i.e., all sensor outputs are compromised, the attack can be detected as long as there exists at least one clean interval that satisfies the conditions of Theorem~\ref{theorem:detect_clean_data}. \end{remark}

-\begin{remark} When comparing the rank conditions (\ref{eq:Z_condition_sparse}) and (\ref{eq:Z_condition_clear}), the condition (\ref{eq:Z_condition_clear}) is given by an inequality, rather than a magnitude relation.
-This is because there are no restrictions on $ l $ and the sparse observability condition, allowing attackers to arbitrarily change the rank of $ \tilde Z^{(q,T^*)}_{(k)} $ in the attack interval.
-For example, if an attack is designed such that $ a(k) = -Cx(k) $, then $ \rank \tilde Z^{(q,T^*)}_{(k)} = mq $ in the attack interval.
-Similarly, one can design an attack sequence that maintains $ \rank \tilde Z^{(q,T^*)}_{(k)} = mq + n $ within the interval.
-Hence, in this scenario, it is not possible to detect attacks based on the magnitude of the rank; instead, we must focus on changes in the rank since $ \rank \tilde Z^{(q,T^*)}_{(k)} $ alters in the transition interval, as confirmed in the proof of Theorem~\ref{theorem:detect_clean_data}.
-For the same reason, it is generally impossible to determine the start time of the clean interval, $ k_0 $, from the rank condition of $ \tilde Z^{(q,T^*)}_{(k)} $. \end{remark}